1abhijiths/Infosys-EV-Hackathon-PROJECT/README.md

-Sustainable EV Journey Planner 🚗⚡🌱
+Sustainable EV Journey Planner 🚗⚡🌱(MVP)

 This project is a Minimum Viable Product (MVP) showcasing a sustainability-focused EV journey planner with core features aligned to UN SDGs.